NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Load and Dump Structure

-These functions dump the raw ε data to disk and load it back for doing multiple simulations with the same materials but different sources etc. The only prerequisite is that the dump/load simulations have the same chunks (i.e. the same grid, number of processors, symmetries, and PML).
-Currently only stores ε and μ, and not nonlinear coefficients or polarizability.
+These functions dump the raw ε and μ data to disk and load it back for doing multiple simulations with the same materials but different sources etc. The only prerequisite is that the dump/load simulations have the same [chunks](Chunks_and_Symmetry.md#chunks-and-symmetry) (i.e. the same grid, number of processors, symmetries, and PML).
+Currently only stores dispersive and non-dispersive ε and μ but not nonlinearities.
 Note that loading data from a file in this way overwrites any `geometry` data passed to the `Simulation` constructor.

 **`Simulation.dump_structure(fname)`**
 —